Thursday, June 27, 2013

 2. The story changes as it is retold.

-9. When nothing makes sense she may be hiding the truth.When she is speaking it all seems to make sense, but after she leaves the room you are completely unsure what she just said.
-She sounded helpful or honest, but what the heck did she just say?
+9. When nothing makes sense, she may be hiding the truth.
+While speaking, it seems like honest communication--but after she leaves the room, you are unsure what she just said.
+She sounded sincere, but what did she just say?
+Did she admit anything?
+Did she clear things up?

 10. His version of the story sounds so sincere it hurts to keep pressing for answers.
 If the story doesn't line up with known facts, it is the story that is fishy.
-For example he says he needs you to pay because he has no money, and half an hour later you see that he has lots of money in his wallet.
+For example, he says he needs you to pay because he has no money, and half an hour later, you see that he has lots of money in his wallet.

 12. If someone says, "You don't believe me?
-Then call my boss!", that's a dare he doesn't want you to accept.
-Take it literally, call and check.
+Then call my boss!"
+That's a dare he doesn't want you to accept.
+Take it literally: Call and check.

 It would be so much easier if their pants really did catch on fire or their noses would grow.